mweel1/usa_high_level/grants/personal-profile/v2/index.md

 The following will occur to work with government services:

-When the operating system boots up it will take the key from the personal profile and the government service and login, the government service will return a login keys which will be added to the personal profile for the next time.

 The personal profile will have two area of data for government OS services:

 - The Device Type
 - The Active Devices

-- The device type will be Auth keys for various device types.
+The device type will be auth keys for various device types.
-- Once the device has been authorized it will keep it JWT and Refresh keys in specific active devices based on its profile.

-# Initial Authorization Setup

-Today its very difficult to log-in to websites.
-There many, many authorization applications which make it confusing and difficult for users.
-Since the authorization process is "flat", you have to fill out captchas and "are you a robot" forms.
-Using a personal profile for authorization will remove these issues.

-As part of the binding process with the personal profile the operating system will ask the user what authorization the method the user would like to use for normal authorization requests.
-For example, a thumb print, face or a pin.
-There will be a login process for both simple logins and critical ones.

-For example when exchanging money with someone you might want a secondary authorization process from your initial login.

-The login bindings will be stored in the personal profile with whatever key the operating system will need to verify it.
+When an operating system boots handshakes for the first time with a profile it will use the authorization key, and then set the JWT and refresh token in the actual device listed in the personal profile.

+When receiving the JWT and Refresh token.
+The initial device type keys will be refreshed by each govt organization.

+With a warrant device login keys can be revoked.

 # Login to Websites and Applications using Pass Keys (TODO DIAGRAM)

 - The OS will have your personal profile URL stored in an environment setting.

 - When using an application or browsing a website.
-These applications can use the personal profile to login via JavaScript SDKs, or Native application SDKs.
+These applications can use the personal profile to login via a JavaScript SDK, or native application SDK.

 - The host operating system will have a channel to the personal profile.
-A website or application can use the operating system channel to request a one-time auth key which is passed to an application server where the authorization or authentication process can be proceed.
+A website or application can use the operating system channel to request a one-time auth key which is passed to an application server where the authorization or authentication process can be proceed and stored on the server.

 If a key for the domain is not found the authenticator applications will accept a key from the calling the domain, where the key and meta-data will be stored upon confirmation.
 The key must be 4096 bytes.